Did you know that over 40 million Americans say they regularly observe birds?

 Birds Help Reduce Stress

 This data was not based on people actively observing birds, either.
-Only the ability to hear and see more of them was enough to reduce stress in the area.
+Simply seeing and hearing more of them was enough to reduce stress in the area.

 How does this data benefit your nursing home?
-It’s likely that the addition of birds and other natural elements will decrease stress among your residents.
+The addition of birds and other natural elements will likely decrease stress among your residents.

 A Bird Cage Encourages Engagement

-This program was driven by bird-related activities which, among other things, included time observing a bird cage.
+This program was driven by bird-related sensory activities, like observing an aviary and holding soft, stuffed animals as colorful birds.
 In these sessions, residents were able to focus on activities longer and engage with others more often.
-As a result, fewer disruptive behaviors were occurring.
+Plus, fewer disruptive behaviors were occurring.

 Hearing and Seeing Birds Improves Mental Wellbeing